Now Accepting Applications for the 2015 AIA Component Scholarship Program

 Eligibility for Component Matching Funds

-- have given at least one scholarship of $500 or more in the previous year
+• a component must have given at least one scholarship of $500 or more in the previous year (2014)

-- must submit documentation of scholarships given per reporting requirements
+• a component must submit documentation of scholarships given per Required Documentation

 Components with scholarship programs that have been in existence for three (3) plus years are eligible to request up to one thousand dollars ($1,000) in matching funds.
 Components applying for the first time are eligible to receive five hundred dollars ($500).